 As a business having a parent corporation with publicly traded common stock, eXp is subject to requirements relating to the substance and manner of public communication.
 Federal securities laws generally require that, in the absence of an exemption, offers to buy stock, and solicitations regarding stock, need to be preceded by a filed registration statement relating to the offer.
-All Agents of eXp shall follow the guidelines below (see the "Insider Trading Policy" in the ICA for further details) for the protection of eXp and those affiliated with it.
+All Agents of eXp shall follow the guidelines below (in addition to the eXp World Holdings, Inc. Insider Trading Policy, also below) for the protection of eXp and those affiliated with it.
 Failure to adhere to these guidelines will result in immediate release from eXp.

-- 1. All directors, officers, employees and Agents are subject to SEC Insider Trading regulations which include the obligation not to disseminate confidential information of eXp. - 2.
-Only an executive officer or director of eXp can solicit interest in, or encourage others to buy eXp World Holdings, Inc.'s stock, or promote eXp World Holdings, Inc.'s stock or stock's growth as the basis for encouraging others to join eXp. - 3.
-Agents should only discuss the equity program or similar stock incentives according to official eXp literature. - 4.
+- All directors, officers, employees and Agents are subject to SEC Insider Trading regulations which include the obligation not to disseminate confidential information of eXp. - Agents cannot solicit interest in, or encourage others to buy eXp World Holdings, Inc.'s stock, or promote eXp World Holdings, Inc.'s stock or stock's growth as the basis for encouraging others to join eXp, unless expressly authorized by eXp World Holdings, Inc. and pursuant to applicable securities laws. - Agents should only discuss the equity program or similar stock incentives according to official eXp literature. - 4.
 Agents may not post their equity account balances on social media whether it is in the form of a screenshot, a graphic, or in a text description.
 This prohibition also extends to inclusion in presentations, videos, and other content that is used for Agent Attraction. - 5.
 Agents must adhere to all guidelines found in the Income Claims section of the eXp P&Ps when discussing, presenting, or sharing their participation in the equity opportunities with eXp both in public and private conversations (including social media).
 Agents are encouraged to direct potential Agents to eXp approved resources or publicly available information.